-There will be one in-class midterm in the class on Wednesday August 20.
-The final will also be in class during the University's assigned finals period on Wednesday September 10.
+There will be one in-class midterm on Monday February 11.
+The final will be during the University's assigned finals period on Friday March 21, from 8 am to 10 am.
 The final will be cumulative, but with more emphasis on the material in the second half of the course.
+If you know you have a conflict with the final exam, you should not sign up for this class.